 - Research indicates that the link between inequality and a lack of social mobility exists throughout a person’s life.
 Higher inequality is associated with lower social mobility when looking at both children and adults.
-Such links are stronger than the link between social mobility and poverty2.
+Such links are stronger than the link between social mobility and poverty.

-- Critics of this relationship have suggested that groups with bigger differences between them will always have lower rates of mobility, whether that is in groups of chess players with different skill levels or people in countries with different levels of inequality3.
+- Critics of this relationship have suggested that groups with bigger differences between them will always have lower rates of mobility, whether that is in groups of chess players with different skill levels or people in countries with different levels of inequality.
 However, this would still suggest that greater inequality means that there is lower social mobility.

 Research indicates that the link between inequality and a lack of social mobility exists throughout a person’s life.